microsoft/Windows-IoT-Samples/GPIOOneWire/CPP/ReadMe.md

 One pin is configured as an output and is used to assert the data line LOW to request a sample.
 The other pin is configured as input and is used to capture changes on the data line.

 Your breadboard should be wired as follows.
-You can use either a MOSFET or BJT transistor.
+You can use either a MOSFET(2N700) or BJT transistor(2N3904).
-If you use a BJT, be sure to put a resistor in series with the base of the transistor.
+If you use a BJT(2N3904), be sure to put a resistor in series with the base of the transistor.

 ![Schematic](../Resources/schematic.png)